-In 1000Base-T mode, the device:
+In 1000BASE-T mode, the device:

-- Detects incorrect channel order and automatically restores the pair order for the A, B, C, D pairs (four channels). - Supports 50±10ns difference in propagation delay between pairs of channels in accordance with the IEEE 802.3 standard, and automatically corrects the data skew so the corrected four pairs of data symbols are synchronized.
+- Detects incorrect channel order and automatically restores the pair order for the A and B pairs.
+This is also done separately for the C and D pairs.
+Crossing of A or B pairs to C or D pairs is not corrected. - Supports 50±10ns difference in propagation delay between pairs of channels in accordance with the IEEE 802.3 standard, and automatically corrects the data skew so the corrected four pairs of data symbols are synchronized.